christophhart/hise_documentation/scripting/scripting-in-hise/additions-in-hise.md

 | `object` | composite | either a JSON object or a ScriptObject |
 | `Colour` | composite | either a string ("0xFFRRRGGBB") oder a integer number (0xFFRRGGBB).
 It's called Colour because the most likely use case for this will be colour variables but you can use it whenever you need either a number or a string. |
 | `ComplexType` | composite | Anything that is not a number |
- conversion behaviour of JS that will implicitely convert a integer to a double |
 | `NotUndefined` | composite | Anything but not undefined |

 > If the mixing of uppercase and CamelCase triggers your OCD, rest assured that this is not a case of me being sloppy but trying to use the existing type IDs from Java/Typescript (eg `number`) but for the complex types like `Array` and `Buffer` I have to stick to the existing HiseScript identifiers.